3 Check your knowledge quiz

 Read the docket carefully and choose the best answer.

-1. Table No ordered a bourbon and coke.
+1. Table No ordered a glass of red wine.

-2. The order for Table No 8 was taken by
+2. The order for 2 beers and a glass of wine was taken by

 Standard Recipe Cards (SRCs)